 The Science of Addiction Treatment

 The Handbook of Alcoholism Treatment Approaches: Effective Alternatives (3rd ed.), edited by Hester & Miller (Boston: Allyn & Bacon, 2003), may be the best single summary of the science of alcohol treatment.
 The handbook considers every randomized clinical trial (381 in all) available in the scientific literature through about 2000.
 Because of the substantial similarities between alcohol, other substance, and activity addiction (e.g., gambling) treatment, this book may also be the best single summary of evidence-based addiction (not just alcohol) treatment.
 The book lists treatments in order of efficacy, listing 18 which have sufficient support to be considered “evidence-based.”
-A table of these findings is available at: http://www.behaviortherapy.com/whatworks.htm
+A complete table of treatments can be found here.

 These 18 treatments can be grouped as follows.
 The names of the treatments are taken from the above table, where they are listed in order of efficacy.
 The groups below are not listed in order of efficacy.
 The treatments and groups are not entirely distinct.
 For instance, there are instructional and behavioral components to most treatments.

 1) brief motivational counseling (brief interventions, motivational enhancement)